movementbuff/offthegridgame/README.md

 ***Do NOT change any graphic settings ingame except for "Resolution Scaling Method","DLSS/FSR Mode", "Resolution", "Monitor/Display" or "Fullscreen/Borderless".***
 -
 DLSS is Enabled in this config and set to "Performance".
 Raise this to Balanced if you want to have greater image clarity at range.
 From my testing; the image quality DLSS provides ( on my system ) is superior in clarity to FSR3 whilst achieving the same or better performance.
 I recommend using DLSS, but you're free to try other options or completely disable upscaling if you wish.
-You may want to lower the Sharpening as per the following instructions in "# Troubleshooting" if you choose to use FSR.
+You may want to lower the Sharpening as per the following instructions in "Troubleshooting and User Preferences" if you choose to use FSR.